maivincent/arribachocolat/_i18n/en/_posts/2024-11-23-bios_70_mucilago.md

 ---
 layout: post
-title: "Bios - Fine Mucilage - 70%"
+title: Bios - Fine Mucilage - 70%
 tags: [Dark, Cocoa Pulp]
 categories: [Bios]
 ---

 Bios is one of Ecuador's more established chocolate brands.
 Often their chocolate is of average quality and sold at a low price, and my previous tries hadn't convinced me to cover them here.
 So I was surprised to learn this new bar won Gold at the Ecuadorian Chocolate Awards in 2023.